-Referring to Data Set 2 in detail, and to relevant ideas from language study, evaluate this view of children's language development.
+Referring to Data Set 2 and Data Set 3 in detail, and to relevant ideas from language study, evaluate this view of children's language development.

-Level/ PERFORMANCE CHARACTERISTICS INDICATIVE CONTENT Marks These are examples of ways students' work might exemplify the performance characteristics in the question above.
+AO1: Apply appropriate methods of language analysis, using associated terminology and coherent written expression Level/ Marks PERFORMANCE CHARACTERISTICS INDICATIVE CONTENT These are examples of ways students' work might exemplify the performance characteristics in the question above.
 They indicate possible content and how it can be treated at different levels.
 Level 5 13-15 Students will: apply linguistic methods and terminology, identifying patterns and complexities apply different levels of language analysis in an integrated way, recognising how they are connected apply levels of language analysis with rare errors guide the reader.
-Students are likely to describe features such as: • semantic patterns • pragmatic features e.g. deixis and context dependence • sentence and clause types, elements and linking • grammatical patterns and rules e.g. agreement, plurality, tense formation • grammatical/lexical words • discourse structure.
-Level 4 10-12 Students will: apply linguistic methods and terminology with precision and detail apply two or more levels of language analysis apply levels of language analysis with occasional errors develop a line of argument.
-Students are likely to describe features such as: • word classes in detail • verb tenses, voice, aspect, modals • phrases • morphemes • grapheme/phoneme relation.
-Level 3 7-9 Students will: apply linguistic methods and terminology consistently and appropriately label features that have value for the task label features with more accuracy than inaccuracy communicate with clear topics and paragraphs.
-Students are likely to describe features such as: Level 2 4-6 Students will: use linguistic methods and terminology inconsistently and sometimes without value for the task generalise about language use with limited/unclear evidence label features with more inaccuracy than accuracy express ideas with organisation emerging.
-Students are likely to: • offer only one or two descriptions, e.g. a word class, a sentence function (6) • discuss formality and/or complexity (5) • make unsupported generalisations about language used (5) • use a linguistic register of very general terms e.g. sentence and word (4) • quote imprecisely to illustrate descriptions (4).
+Students are likely to describe features such as: • semantic patterns/pragmatic features eg deixis and context dependence • sentence and clause types, elements and linking • grammatical patterns and rules eg agreement, plurality, tense formation • grammatical/lexical words • discourse structure.
+Level 4 10-12 Students will: • apply linguistic methods and terminology with precision and detail • apply two or more levels of language analysis • apply levels of language analysis with occasional errors • develop a line of argument.
+Students are likely to describe features such as: • word classes in detail • verb tenses, voice, aspect, modals • phrases • morphemes/grapheme/phoneme.
+Level 3 7-9 Students will: • apply linguistic methods and terminology consistently and appropriately • label features that have value for the task • label features with more accuracy than inaccuracy • communicate with clear topics and paragraphs.
+Students are likely to describe features such as: lexical and semantic features word classes verb moods graphology/orthography/punctuation.
+Level 2 4-6 Students will: use linguistic methods and terminology inconsistently and sometimes without value for the task generalise about language use with limited/unclear evidence label features with more inaccuracy than accuracy express ideas with organisation emerging.
+Students are likely to: offer only one or two descriptions, eg a word class, a sentence function (6) generalise about formality and/or complexity (5) make unsupported generalisations about language used (4) use a linguistic register of very general terms eg sentence and word (4) quote imprecisely to illustrate descriptions (4).

-Level 1 1-3 Students will: quote or identify features of language without linguistic description present material with limited organisation.
-Students are likely to: • quote relevant examples without any linguistic terminology.
+Level 1 1-3 Students will: • quote or identify features of language without linguistic description • present material with limited organisation.
+Students are likely to: • quote relevant examples without any linguistic description (3) • write without examples (2) • fragmentary response (1).
 0 Nothing written about the text or topic